DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 	public static GameObject activeCheckpoint;
 ```

-Here we can now store the last avaliable checkpoint.\
+Here we can now store the last available checkpoint.\
 When we hit a checkpoint we now need to disable the last checkpoint and set the new checkpoint.\
 Head over to your `OnTriggerEnter2D` function.
 Let's start by disabling our last checkpoint.
 This means we need to change the sprite to the inactive sprite and the set the `active` bool back to false.